As of January 2023, the Freshly meal delivery service has ceased operations. For more information, visit the company's website.

 Freshly vs. HelloFresh: Meal Choices

-Freshly offers 25 meal choices per week, all of which are one serving.
-You can choose to receive four, six, 10, or 12 meals weekly.
-Freshly has a very thorough dietary preference survey, which asks your preference on a variety of proteins, gluten, eggs, spice, soy, and even cilantro.
+Freshly offers dozens of meal choices per week, all of which are one serving.
+You can choose to receive any number of meals from four to 12 each week.
+Freshly does a decent job of addressing dietary restrictions by including gluten-free, dairy-free, and plant-based items on the menu.
 Once a plan is selected, you can add the number of meals you need and can also add items from the FreshlyFit menu, which are meals that are considered “clean” and carb-conscious.
-The menu selection page lists calories and carbohydrates under each option.
-You can also sort meals by calories, carbs, protein, total fat, and sodium.
+The menu selection page lists calories under each option and you can click for more information regarding carbs, protein, total fat content, and ingredients.

-HelloFresh offers about 25 meals per week plus myriad add-on options such as snacks, beverages, proteins, and desserts.
-HelloFresh does not cater to a particular type of diet, but it does include at least six vegetarian dishes each week.
-The company asks for your food preferences when you subscribe, such as pescetarian, family-friendly, or meat and veggie.
-HelloFresh leaves it up to you to decide which meals may or may not fit your dietary needs.
+HelloFresh offers over 60 meals on its weekly menu, plus myriad add-on options such as snacks, beverages, proteins, and desserts via HelloFresh Market.
+The company does not cater to a particular type of diet, but it does include at least 10 vegetarian dishes each week.
+HelloFresh asks for your food preferences when you subscribe, such as pescatarian, family-friendly, or meat and veggie.
+Then, it leaves it up to you to decide which meals may or may not fit your dietary needs.

 Freshly vs. HelloFresh: Creativity of Dishes